ahmedsasuhail/node-cart/README.md

 # NodeCart
-NodeCart is an user-friendly online shopping platform built with Node.js.
+NodeCart is an user-friendly online shopping platform built with NodeJS.